All Episodes

 Yeah, exactly.

-Some of it makes its way to Washington, D.C., but all of this information as it is translated and processed is then input into a massive computer database called Harmony, uh, which is operated by the Pentagon.
+But all of this information, as it is translated and processed, is then input into a massive computer database called Harmony, which is operated by the Pentagon.

 And most of the stuff in Harmony, most of this data, most of the translations of these documents and things like that, is unclassified.

-So I've basically been harassing the Pentagon for a couple of years and and intensely for I'd say the past nine months, to give me some of that stuff, because these documents have in in many cases very, very provocative titles, and I think it would be one way to help explain to the American people, you know, what exactly we're doing in Iraq.
+So I've basically been harassing the Pentagon for a couple of years and intensely for, I'd say, the past nine months to give me some of this stuff because these documents have, in many cases, very, very provocative titles.

 Well, what have you found?

-But there's a lot we don't know and some of these documents just given their titles uh I think would shed additional light on what might have happened to them and and i if if not shed light immediately on what happened certainly raise additional questions.
+And some of these documents, just given their titles, I think would shed additional light on what might have happened to them.

-I mean you have documents from a year or two before the war talking about chemical gear for the Fed A in Saddam you have uh in another document that I've seen um a talk about an order given for a chemical attack uh and even specifies the the uh Iraqi army battalion that received that order.
+You have in another document that I've seen a talk about an order given for a chemical attack and even specifies the Iraqi Army battalion that received that order.

-Now you know is it possible some of these documents are inauthentic?
+Now, is it possible some of these documents are inauthentic?

-I suppose it is uh they remain in this in this database um you know certainly has piqued the interest of some people in the U.S. government and I think uh we should really be finding out more and making it available to the public isn't it why isn't the Bush administration interested in a full review of these documents to bolster the intelligence which Clinton believed which all these Democrat senators believed in the nineties and when they debated their resolution for regime change well I think to
+Why isn't the Bush administration interested in a full review of these documents to bolster the intelligence which Clinton believed, which all these Democrat senators believed in the 90s when they debated their resolution for regime change?

 And so it required this constant fight.

-And I'm not unsympathetic with that view, but I think what's happened in the interim is you've gradually seen more and more Democrats primarily making these arguments that Bush lied that this was all based on fabricated evidence, things of that nature totally irresponsible claims I think completely without merit but when they're let stand without a challenge, you know, people begin to believe them.
+And I'm not unsympathetic with that view, but I think what's happened in the interim is you've gradually seen more and more Democrats, primarily, making these arguments that Bush lied, that this was all based on fabricated evidence, things of that nature.

-They they figure if there's an answer to these charges, certainly the administration would be providing it and that they haven't provided it means there's probably not an answer.
+They figure if there's an answer to these charges, certainly the administration would be providing it.

-Weekly Standard is on the newsstands now and uh we're with uh Steve Hayes Stephen Hayes has written a a book uh by the way his book The Connection about Al Qaeda's collaboration with Saddam Hussein uh is also an eye opener.
+Stephen Hayes has written a book, by the way, his book, The Connection, about Al-Qaeda's collaboration with Saddam Hussein is also an eye-opener.

-So shifting for a moment Steve from uh weapons of mass destruction, talk about what you found out with regard to Saddam's ties to Al Qaeda because as we all know this whole tie was labeled a myth by every one of the elite media outlets uh what Leslie Stahl you quote as saying there was no connection and that that is the the the absolute rock bottom belief of the liberal left that there was never a connection that we created al Qaeda in Iraq that Al Qaeda is a result of our invasion and
+So shifting for a moment, Steve, from weapons of mass destruction, talk about what you found out with regard to Saddam's ties to Al-Qaeda, because as we all know, this whole tie was labeled a myth by every one of the elite media outlets.

 I did.

-So in post-war Iraq we've uncovered numerous documents as I mentioned some of them we have an idea of what these documents have said.
+Some of them we have an idea of what these documents have said.

-There's one that talks about the liaison between the Iraqi Intelligence Service and Osama bin Laden and Al Qaeda and talks about the uh effort to continue cooperation through discussion and agreement in the future this was a document from the mid-1990s.
+There's one that talks about the liaison between the Iraqi intelligence service and Osama bin Laden and al-Qaeda and talks about the effort to continue cooperation through discussion and agreement in the future.

-And you know, that's one of those things.
+And that's one of those things.

-Carl Levin calls it the non existent relationship.
+Carl Levin calls it the non-existent relationship.

-J. Levin says they had nothing to do with one another.
+Jay Levin says they had nothing to do with one another.

-Well that's simply not the case.
+Well, that's simply not the case.

 And we have the documentation to prove it.